 “My Grandpa said wreckless mining and too many cattle changed the climate and the land,” Janet informed us.
 “Used to be covered with some of the most beautiful grass you can imagine.
 Now it’s mostly cacti, rocks, and rattlesnakes.
 But I was born here and I will die here; I can’t imagine being anywhere else, even though I spent some time in your neck of the woods.”

-She told us she was smitten with a young man from eastern Tennessee who passed through after being discharged from the US Army.
+She told us she was smitten with a young man from eastern Tennessee who passed through after being discharged from the U.S. Army.
 She followed him back to the Appalachian mountains where he made a living making moonshine.
 After a while, she “gave him up” because of his vocal and sometimes violent nightmares related to his experiences in Vietnam during the War.
 She came home.
-We bought some of her art; she was an extremely talented lady.
+We bought some of her art; she was a very talented artist.

 Within a stone’s throw of Janet’s artist’s shop was the Trading Post.
 Old Timers were jamming some country music on the porch next to the upright beer cooler that contained a nice selection.
-To the right of the Trading Post was the Starlight Restaurant where we had a nice dinner (Well now, I think I will have—no, not that, maybe—-).
+To the right of the Trading Post was the Starlight Restaurant where we had a nice dinner.
 The restaurant was a movie theater originally.
 Shortly after it was built a strong wind blew the roof off.
 The theater was left roofless for years and was named the “Starlight” because when looking up while watching the movie one could see the stars (makes sense to me).